Mootook/mootook.github.io/docs/notes/sekiro-shadows-die-twice.md

 Sekiro, I believe, uses bosses well to this effect.

 Many of them made me rage.
 The fight with Genichiro Ashina, atop Ashina Castle, made me quit the game for nearly a year.
 Some, like the Divine Dragon or the Headless, made me sad or terrified.
 Yet by and large, I found most of them to be memorable -- singular, unique experiences from which I could derive how I felt at the time and the feeling after.

-The Guardian Ape, I feel, is one of the most memorable boss fights not just in Sekiro but in any game I've ever played, and I believe it's worth looking into for a number of reasons.
+The Guardian Ape, I believe, is one of the most memorable boss fights not just in Sekiro but in any game I've ever played, and I believe it's worth looking into for a number of reasons.
 It's a memorable boss fight, but why?
 It's not like there's a fundamental alteration in how the game is played.
 The player has access to many of the same tools at this point in the game as any other, with the exception of some passive upgrades and a bigger health bar.
 It's not the "most difficult", nor is it completed in some unique way.
 While it punctuates a major story beat, so do many other boss fights that didn't stick with me (The Owl, for instance).
 It's not the fact that fighting a big monkey is more interesting than fighting a really strong human, because the fight against the two guardian apes wasn't all that memorable.

+A lot of boss fights throughout the souls games, including Sekiro, can bring forth a "well, that's bullshit" reaction.
+It's when the game makes an exception in its own internal logic at the expense of the player.
+Why, for instance, does my sword hit a wall, but this boss, four times as large as I can kill me from another room?
+The souls games already have a niche, hardcore following, largely because of how difficult and isolating their core mechanics are, and thus there's the common tendency to shoo these observations away.
+"Well, that's souls games for ya" or "just get good" are more than just consistent phrases amongst players; they inform judgement on a game's quality and the affordances allowed by the player.
+In my own perceptions, as well, the pride I feel from having beaten these games retroactively stunts my ability to analyze encounters and their relative strengths.

-While most of this could probably be reduced to preference, I think a lot of what makes the Guardian Ape unique comes down to a combination of level, story, and combat design.
+With time and the palette cleansers of some other titles, I've tried going back and thinking of what boss fights have stayed with me and why.
+Top of the list is the Guardian Ape.
+And while one could strongly reduce why I remember this encounter to just "preference," I think a lot of what makes the Guardian Ape unique comes down to a combination of level, story, and combat design.

 ## Level Layout and Space

 In Sekiro, the layout is often part of the challenge.
 The type of terrain, how narrow, how bright, usually all work in unison with the types of enemies you're pitted against.
 And rarely are these elements employed to make things easier.
 Rather areas often enhance the strengths of enemies, bait the player into choke-points so they face numerous enemies, put you in small spaces against aggressive foes, etc.

 As Mark Brown puts it in his analysis of DS1: